abarricklow/DevLabHackathon/README.md

 These decisions have massive income implications — yet most farmers make them without any structured economic guidance.

 ## Solution
-The WaterOptix translates peer-reviewed hydro-economic research from New Mexico State University into an accessible decision tool.
+WaterOptix translates peer-reviewed hydro-economic research from New Mexico State University into an accessible decision tool.
 A farmer enters four inputs: